Go Back

 Notes

-Substitutions: This recipe is completely adaptable to whatever greens, herbs, nuts or seeds you have on hand, making it a great staple to have in your rotation year-round.
+Substitutions: This recipe is completely customizable using whatever greens, herbs, nuts or seeds you have on hand, making it a great staple to have in your rotation year-round.
 If you don’t have pumpkin seeds, almonds, hazelnuts and walnuts all work well and sunflower seeds are a great nut-free alternative.
+Just use the measurements above as a guide.

 Storage: This pesto can be made ahead of time and stored in a well-sealed container in the refrigerator for up to 3 days.
-Even better?
-Pesto also freezes beautifully!
-Freeze it in an ice cube tray then transfer it to a zip-loc bag or air-tight container for future use. *If using from frozen, be sure to bring to room temperature before cooking.
+It also freezes beautifully.
+Spoon it into an ice cube tray then transfer the individual portions to a zip-loc bag or air-tight container for future use. *If using from frozen, just be sure to bring the pesto to room temperature before serving.